MicrosoftDocs/azure-docs/articles/iot-edge/how-to-visual-studio-develop-module.md

 The **Azure IoT Edge Tools for Visual Studio** extension provides the following benefits:

 * Create, edit, build, run, and debug IoT Edge solutions and modules on your local development computer.
+* Code your Azure IoT modules in C or C# with the benefits of Visual Studio development.
 * Deploy your IoT Edge solution to an IoT Edge device via Azure IoT Hub.
-* Code your Azure IoT modules in C or C# while having all of the benefits of Visual Studio development.
 * Manage IoT Edge devices and modules with the UI.

-You'll also learn how to deploy your project to an IoT Edge device.

-Currently, Visual Studio 2022 provides support for modules written in C and C#.
-The supported device architectures are Windows X64 and Linux X64 or ARM32.
+Visual Studio 2022 provides support for modules written in C and C#.
+The supported device architectures are Windows X64 and Linux X64 or ARM32, while ARM64 is in preview.
 For more information about supported operating systems, languages, and architectures, see [Language and architecture support](module-development.md#language-and-architecture-support).

 ## Prerequisites